 Although the title is “How to Grow a Thick Beard Fast: The Only Guide You’ll Need”, its URL only includes how-grow-beard.
 Compared to how-to-grow-a-thick-beard-fast-the-only-guide-you’ll-need, they provide a cleaner URL.
 Even if you search “how grow beard”, it will be near the top of Google’s search results.

 This is because if you look at UberSuggest, one of Beardbrand’s keywords is “grow beard.”
 The URL still includes the keyword.

 Include the keyword you are ranking for and keep it simple and it’ll help with your SEO

-Similar to the content description in both the category page and the product page, it describes what’s on the page.
-But, there is also a limit you can include in the meta description.
-Typically, the meta description will automatically put the first 150 characters in your page and blur the rest.
-However, you don’t need to put what’s word for word the first 150 characters of your page.
+Similar to the content description in your Shopify pages, the meta description describes what’s on the page.
+But, there is also a limit.
+Typically, the meta description will automatically put the first 150 characters on your page and blur the rest.
+However, you can change it and edit manually.
 It’s better to edit your meta description so it’s optimized.

-What should I include in the meta description?
+What should I include in the meta description for your Shopify?

 Again, you’ll need good keywords.
 If you look at Beardbrand’s meta description for “Top 21 Best Beard Styles & The Best For You”, it gives a summary of the article while using the keyword “beard style” and related keywords throughout the description.

 By creating a well-optimized and relevant meta description, Google boosts BeardBrand’s SEO since everything is being optimized towards specific keywords.
 When people search that keyword, Google will prioritize it.

 Wondering how to design your SERP for your eCommerce website?